Zulfahmi Arifin

-Muhammad Zulfahmi bin Mohd Arifin (born 5 October 1991) is a Singaporean professional footballer who plays as a defensive midfielder for Super League club Persis Solo and the Singapore national team.
+Muhammad Zulfahmi bin Mohd Arifin (born 5 October 1991) is a Singaporean professional footballer who plays as a defensive midfielder for Malaysia Super League club Star City and the Singapore national team.
 He is known for technical abilities with set-pieces, playmaking abilities and long range efforts.
 Primarily a defensive midfielder, Zulfahmi's versatility also allows him to play as a central midfielder, centre-back, and occasionally an attacking midfielder.

 Club career

 Young Lions

 Zulfahmi began his footballing career with Young Lions in the S.League.
 After two seasons with the club, he was selected in the LionsXII squad for the 2013 season of the Malaysia Super League.

 LionsXII

 Zulfahmi failed to play any part in the first 6 games of the season.
 He was given his first start against Pahang in the MSL on 16 February 2013.
 Two more appearances followed until a road traffic accident in mid-April set him back a month.
 He managed one further start and a substitute appearance on his return as LionsXII won the 2013 Malaysia Super League.

 Zulfahmi's potential was recognised as he had a run of six starts in the beginning of the 2014 campaign.
 Poor performances however meant that he was dropped to the bench in favour of Firdaus Kasman for the next three games.
 He marked his return to the starting line-up on 22 March by curling a free kick into the PKNS net to score his first LionsXII goal.